Healthy Homes Assessment Trentham

 Home Assessments Trentham for Rental Properties

-There are numerous concerns to look over when conducting an house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns to check in a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+Some examples include:

 • Is the heater equipped with enough capacity?

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to book your rental properties home assessment.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For professional assistance, get in touch today to book your rental properties house assessment.

 home assessments for rental properties